Ground State Properties of Quantum Skyrmions described by Neural Network Quantum States: Introduction

 \section{Introduction}

-Classical magnetic skyrmions are topologically protected magnetic structures with vortex-like configurations.
-Skyrmions have been discovered in a variety of materials, including MnSi, FeCoSi, FeGe, and others \cite{muhlbauer_skyrmion_2009,yu_real-space_2010,kotani_observation_2018,heinze_spontaneous_2011,nagaosa_topological_2013}, with sizes ranging from micrometers to nanometers.
+Classical magnetic skyrmions are magnetic structures with vortex-like configurations characterized by a quantized skyrmion number.
+After pioneering theoretical work \cite{BogdanovYablonskii1989,bogdanov_physical_2020}, skyrmions have been discovered in a variety of materials, including MnSi, FeCoSi, FeGe, and others \cite{muhlbauer_skyrmion_2009,yu_real-space_2010,kotani_observation_2018,heinze_spontaneous_2011,nagaosa_topological_2013}, with sizes ranging from micrometers to nanometers.
 These quasiparticles can be created by competition between the exchange interaction and the anti-symmetric Dzyaloshinskii-Moriya interaction (DMI) \cite{nagaosa_topological_2013}, or by frustration \cite{lohani_quantum_2019}, or dynamically by an electric current \cite{stier_skyrmionanti-skyrmion_2017,everschor-sitte_skyrmion_2017} or by boundary effects \cite{siegl_controlled_2022}.
 Magnetic skyrmions have potential uses in magnetic storage devices due to their topological protection and ease of motion under electric currents \cite{kiselev_chiral_2011,romming_writing_2013,schutte_inertia_2014,jonietz_spin_2010,yu_skyrmion_2012}.
 The observation of skyrmions with sizes a few times the atomic lattice spacing raises the question about the importance of quantum effects in these systems, meriting a purely quantum mechanical analysis to study them.